UNICEF Rights Respecting School Award

-We are a Level 1 UNICEF recognised Rights Respecting School because we have embeded the UN Convention on the Rights of the Child (UNCRC) within our whole school ethos.
+We are a GOLD UNICEF Rights Respecting School because we have embeded the UN Convention on the Rights of the Child (UNCRC) within our whole school ethos.

 Where are we on our journey?

-- We received our Level 1 status on 15th June 2017.
+- We received our GOLD status on 16th July 2020.
 Please see the report on this page

-- Each class created their own Class Charter.
-Children chose the five most important rights they believe should be respected within their classroom and have explained how they will respect these rights
+- At the start of the year each class create their own Class Charter.
+Children chose the most important rights they believe should be respected within their classroom and have explained how they will respect these rights

 - Our curriculum topics are linked to specific Articles within the UNCRC.
 This gives opportunity to discuss these rights both in relation to themselves and other children around the world

-- Our Teaching and Learning framework recognises the right to support children in their development as lifelong learners.
+- Our Holywell Standard for Learning recognises the right to support children in their development as lifelong learners.
 We actively promote Thinking Skills and Habits of Mind

 - Our Behaviour policy is built around the right to be heard and kept safe.
 We follow the restorative justice approach to behaviour management